flashstockinc/mongoose-data-migrate/README.md

 1. run 'mongoose-data-migrate create my-migration1' to create your migration files.
 The files are created in the _migrations_ folder in the root of your project.
 2. implement the up and down methods in each migration file.
-3. running 'mongoose-data-migration up' will run all migration files that are in the _migrations_ folder that have not yet been run.
+3. running 'mongoose-data-migrate up' will run all migration files that are in the _migrations_ folder that have not yet been run.
-4. running 'mongoose-data-migration down' will execute the _down_ method on all migration to the point that the previous 'migrate up' was run.
+4. running 'mongoose-data-migrate down' will execute the _down_ method on all migration to the point that the previous 'migrate up' was run.

 ## Installation